oslab-swrc/pmperf/README.md

-## Pmperf: Performance Monitoring Library for Persistent Memory Programms
+## Pmperf: Performance Monitoring Library for Persistent Memory Programs

 Pmperf is a c++ library that provides functionalities of reading the performance counter and exporting results to files for persistent memory(PMem) programs.